 18. The Patriotic Front delegation have expressed concern about the ability of their commanders to transmit cease-fire orders to their men in the field.
-But the British Government stands ready, in conjunction with the monitoring force, to arrange whatever facilities the Patriotic Front commanders require to ensure that their orders reach their men in the field.
+But the British Government stands ready, in conjunciton with the monitoring force, to arrange whatever facilities the Patriotic Front commanders require to ensure that their orders reach their men in the field.
 We are prepared to help with this in terms of broadcasting and other radio facilities, transport, etc.

-19. By the time the assembly process is complete we shall have reached a point at which the forces which have accepted the Governor's authority are known and identified; the opposing forces have been separated from each other; and monitoring teams are located with the forces of both sides so that their maintenance of the cease-fire and be observed.
+19. By the time the assembly process is complete we shall have reached a point at which the forces which have accepted the Governor's authority are known and identified; the opposing forces have been separated from each other; and monitoring teams are located with the forces of both sides so that their maintenance of the cease-fire can be observed.
 If any force does not comply with the cease-fire agreement and with the Governor's directions it will be acting unlawfully.
-The commanders on both sides will be answerable to the Governor for the maintenance of the cease-fire, it will be for the Commanders do deal with these, through the machinery of the Cease-fire Commission and with the assistance of the cease-fire, the Governor will have to decide what action to take to deal with these with the forces which have accepted his authority.
+The commanders on both sides will be answerable to the Governor for the maintenance of the cease-fire, it will be for the Commanders do deal with these, through the machinery of the Cease-fire Commission and with the assistance of the cease-fire, it force.
+If there are repeated and sustained breaches of the cease-fire, the Governor will have to decide what action to take to deal with these with the forces which have accepted his authority.